renatomrocha/Moralis_Avax_Hackathon/doc/Documentation.md

 ## Frontend: Visual Analytics

-The main library to be used for visualizations is selected as [D3.js](https://d3js.org):
+The main library to be used for visualizations are selected as [D3.js](https://d3js.org) and [Flourish Studio](https://flourish.studio/):
 - [D3 Visualization Gallery](https://observablehq.com/@d3/gallery) (JavaScript library for manipulating documents based on data)
+- [Flourish Studio](https://flourish.studio/) (JavaScript library and platform for creating interactive charts, maps, and stories from data)

 The following are sample code for the visualizations presented throughout the SwapGasFees app: